What is Your Dog’s Behavior Telling You?

 My Dog is a Digger

 Some dogs dig, others do not.
 If your dog digs holes in the yard or under the fence, it may be an annoying mess and may even make you look twice before you twist your ankle in a freshly dug hole, but it’s an instinctual thing.
 Since the beginning of time, dogs have dug to hide food, uncover food, or look for small rodents.
 Don’t take your dog’s digging personal.

 Help!
 My Dog Bites

-Just like barking, a dog may bite a person as a way of communicating and despite the thought that all bites reflect an aggressive dog, some dogs bite out of fear or if they feel threatened.
-While there’s little reason to excuse a biting dog, it’s important to determine why he or she may bite and try to curb the behavior.
+Just like barking, a dog may bite a person as a way of communicating, and despite the thought that all bites reflect an aggressive dog, some dogs bite out of fear or if they feel threatened.
+While there’s little reason to excuse a biting dog, it’s crucial to determine why he or she may bite and try to curb the behavior.
 According to Scott C. Gottlieb, Binghamton injury lawyer, when a dog bites, depending on where you live, the owner can be held liable.
-While your dog may have acted out to protect him or herself, a dog bite can be serious and even fatal, therefore, it’s important to understand your dog’s behavior and learn to change a situation before he or she acts out and bites.
+While your dog may have acted out to protect him or herself, a dog bite can be serious and even fatal; therefore, it’s essential to understand your dog’s behavior and learn to change a situation before he or she acts out and bites.

 “What Your Dogs Behavior is Telling You” was written by Matt Rhoney

 Matt Rhoney is an avid reader on trending topics and a writer in his spare time.
 On the beautiful coast of North Carolina, you will usually find him catching up on the latest news with locals or the beach surfing, kayaking or paddleboarding.
 He loves to write pieces on health, fitness, and wellness, but often writes about families and safety.